 Your tour of Machu Picchu will incorporate the Temple of the Sun, the Royal Tomb and the Intihuatana.

-KM 104 Day Hike to Machu Picchu, Peru
+Day hike (KM 104 Trail) to Machu Picchu, Peru

 Early morning start to board the train that runs to Aguas Calientes, the village at the base of Machu Picchu.
 You will be taken to Ollantaytambo train station from your hotel with your guide.